nayrsicnarf/readme-generator/assets/js/README-Generate.md

 ## Technologies

-The technologies used were JavaScript, Node.js, and Git.
+The technologies used were JavaScript, Node.js and Git.

 ## Installation

 The user should clone the repository from GitHub.
-This will save on the user's local machine.

 ## Usage